5 Common Myths about Physiotherapy

 Indeed exercises form a solid component of a physio’s skill set and they are very important.
 It is certainly the way forward ensuring no aggravations of injuries and to maintain a stable state.
 However, prescribing exercises isn’t the only thing we do.

 Throughout the course of treatment, other forms of treatment are used too.
 These can include manual therapy such as joint mobilisations, deep tissue massage, trigger point release; education and advice regarding acute cares, ergonomics and posture; and adjuncts such as dry needling and taping.
+We also offer regular strength training classes to help you get your movement and recovery on track.

 3. I have an injury and I’m not sure what I’ve done but I know I should see a physio about this.
 However, surely I have to get a scan done first